-English Studies is a Stage 6 Board Developed Course (Category B) to be implemented with Year 11 from 2018 From the 2019 HSC, students will be able to sit for an optional HSC examination and will be reported on a common scale with the English Standard and English Advanced courses
+English Studies is a Stage 6 Board Developed Course and students will be able to sit for an optional HSC examination and will be reported on a common scale with the English Standard and English Advanced courses.

-Students choosing not to sit for the English Studies HSC examination will still be eligible for the HSC if they have satisfactorily completed courses that comprise the pattern of study required by NESA To be eligible for an ATAR, students studying the English Studies course must complete the optional HSC examination and include a further 8 units of Category A courses in their pattern of study
+Students choosing not to sit for the English Studies HSC examination will still be eligible for the HSC if they have satisfactorily completed courses that comprise the pattern of study required by NESA.

+To be eligible for an ATAR, students studying the English Studies course must complete the HSC examination and include a further 8 units of Board Developed courses in their pattern of study